Performance Details

 Target #2: 20 percent of injured workers eligible for reemployment benefits complete a viable retraining plan.

-Target #1: Keep the number of days it takes to get the Fishermen"s Fund Advisory & Appeals Council"s approval to within 90 days.
+Target #1: Keep the number of days it takes to get the Fishermen"s Fund Advisory and Appeals Council"s approval to within 90 days.

 Target #1: Reduce the percentage of retraining plans that are returned to the rehabilitation specialists by 20 percent per year until no plans need to be returned.